pedromaltez-forks/planner/README.md

 `http://localhost:3000` as the `Homepage URL` and `http://localhost:3000/auth/github` as the `Authorization callback URL`.

-Once your development application is setup, create a file named `.env` in the root of the application folder with the GitHub key and secret like so:
+Once your development application is setup, create a file named `.env` at the root of the application folder with the GitHub key and secret like so:

     GITHUB_KEY=YOUR_KEY
     GITHUB_SECRET=YOUR_SECRET

-Note: Windows doesn't like creating a file named .env so do the following from a cmd prompt in your application folder:
+Note: Windows doesn't like creating a file named `.env`, so do the following from a `cmd` prompt in your application folder:

     echo GITHUB_KEY=YOUR_KEY >> .env
     echo GITHUB_SECRET=YOUR_SECRET >> .env